Texans clinch AFC South, will play wild-card game at home

 Jones finished with nine receptions for 138 yards.
 Sanu had seven catches for 90 yards, in addition to throwing his fourth career touchdown pass.

 Godwin had six catches for 114 yards and Evans had six receptions for 106 yards for the Bucs, who finished last in the NFC South for the seventh time in eight years.
-Tampa Bay dropped to 19-29 in three seasons under coach Dirk Koetter, whose job could be at stake after consecutive 5-11 finishes.
+Tampa Bay dropped to 19-29 in three seasons under Koetter.

 ORCHARD PARK, N.Y.
 (AP) — Bills rookie Josh Allen had a career-best three touchdown passes and scored two more rushing, and defensive tackle Kyle Williams closed his 13-year career in Buffalo with a win.